MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1803.md

 - Semi-Annual Channel releases are also available in [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.WindowsServer?tab=Overview).

-- Visual Studio Subscriptions: Visual Studio Subscribers can obtain Windows Server, version 1803 by downloading it from the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347).
+- Visual Studio Subscriptions: Visual Studio Subscribers can obtain Semi-Annual Channel releases by downloading them from the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347).
 If you are not already a subscriber, go to [Visual Studio Subscriptions](https://www.visualstudio.com/subscriptions/) to sign up, and then visit the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) as above.
 Releases obtained through Visual Studio Subscriptions are for development and testing only.

 ## Activating Semi-Annual Channel releases

-- If you've obtained this release from the Volume Licensing Service Center, you can activate it by using your Windows Server 2016 CSVLK with your Key Management System (KMS) environment.
+- If you've obtained this release from the Volume Licensing Service Center, you can activate it by using your Windows Server 2019 CSVLK with your Key Management System (KMS) environment.
 - If you are using Microsoft Azure, this release should automatically be activated.
-- If you obtain this release from Visual Studio Subscriptions, you can activate it by using your Windows Server 2016 CSVLK with your Key Management System (KMS) environment.
+- If you obtain this release from Visual Studio Subscriptions, you can activate it by using your Windows Server 2019 CSVLK with your Key Management System (KMS) environment.